Forming a company – what is a statement of capital?

 You have to file an updated statement of capital with Companies House each time anything related to your company’s shares changes.

-This includes if the number of shares allotted changes, the nominal value of shares changes and/or the value of the allotted shares changes.
+This includes changes to the number of shares allotted, the nominal value of the shares, and/or the value of the allotted shares.
 You should also update the statement if shares that were previously unpaid become paid.

 Annual confirmation statement

-As mentioned above, the confirmation statement has replaced the annual return.
-Essentially it performs the same function and provides Companies House with details of your limited company or limited liability partnership that are held on the public record.
+The annual confirmation statement provides Companies House with details of your limited company or limited liability partnership that are held on the public record.

-Designed to be simpler to complete, the confirmation statement has to be filed no more than 14 days after the anniversary of the company registration and every year thereafter on the anniversary of the previous return date.
+The confirmation statement must be filed no more than 14 days after the anniversary of the company’s registration and every year thereafter on the anniversary of the previous return date.

 One significant addition included in the confirmation statement is the requirement to provide information about people with significant control (PSC) over the business.